Shivani Vasagam Wedanayake

 Shivani Vasagam Wedanayake (born 25 February 1971) is a Sri Lankan model, entrepreneur and beauty pageant titleholder.

 Wedanayake (née Vasagam) is the daughter of the cinematographer A. V. m Vasagam, and forayed into the fashion and beauty industry encouraged by her father to follow the tradition in the entertainment and field of arts.
 She is also a published poet with the National Library of North American poets.

 Early life

-Wedanayake was educated at Bishop's College, Colombo.
+Wedanayake was educated at Bishop's College, Colombo.She is also a HarvardX certified Entrepreneurship in Emerging Economies.
 She started her career as a model in 1991 when a fashion photographer discovered her while walking in her home town of Colombo.
 Having persuaded her to model, she enrolled herself in Senaka De Silva school of Catwalk and Photographic modeling and embarked on a successful career as a fashion and photographic model.

 Model

 She won the Model of the Year in 1992, which established her as a supermodel.
 She has modeled for Senaka De Silva, Lou Ching Wong, Chrys Fernandopulle, Dinesh Chandrasena, Andre Estefan, Dhammika Amerasekera, Mangala Innocence, Mariposa, Odel, Buddhi Batiks Eric sooriyasena amongst others and was a Fit model for Victoria's Secret.

 Having established as a front runner she was invited to open many shows and was the most photographed cover girl in the country in the 1990s.
 Through the ‘Shades of Sri Lanka’ fashion show she has travelled to Belgium, Italy, France, Abu Dhabi, Oman promoting Sri Lanka's Batiks, Silks and Handlooms industries as a model.
 She also modeled for Tex Linen in India as a print model.

 Her work as a print and television model included fronting the Odel Elephant orphanage, Axe Oil, Lakme cold cream, Lipton Tea promotion and Janome sewing machine working with leading photographers in the country including Gamini Saparamadu and Athula Mahawalage.